Computing finite--temperature elastic constants with noise cancellation: Theory of noise cancellation

 The results for the linear LJ chain suggest that choosing thermostat time constants is not entirely straightforward.
 While it is tempting to formulate general guidelines, our attempts proved of limited value for the complex systems analyzed in the results section.
 In practice, trial and error was the most effective way to balance the slow initial relaxation caused by large damping against the large stochastic errors that arise at large simulation times with small damping.

 While Figure~\ref{fig:LJ_relax} already confirmed the expectation that larger damping implies smaller standard deviation of the instantaneous measurements, Figure~\ref{fig:LJ_std} corroborates this result using a double--logarithmic representation of the standard deviation as a function of time.
 This analysis also shows that the moment in time, when the standard deviation starts to increase does not depend on the strain $\varepsilon$, at least as long as it is sufficiently small.
-Moreover, it grows to a larger final value as the strain decreases.
-Yet, it remains far below the stochastic errors that one would obtain if the two follow--up simulations were run using a different set of random numbers.
+Moreover, after transiting through another regime, the std levels off at a larger final value as the strain decreases.
+Despite being large, the std remains far below the stochastic errors that one would obtain if the two follow--up simulations were run using a different set of random numbers.
 Perhaps, most importantly, when using sufficiently large damping, the long--time standard deviation is independent in leading order on $\varepsilon$.

 Higher-order terms in the potential energy are not expected to change the results qualitatively if treatable by perturbation theory.
 Any resulting corrections to the estimators scale with $\varepsilon$ or higher, leaving the leading-order behavior intact.